Empty Hand Forms

 Fut Sao Wing Chun Kuen has four empty-hand forms.
 Each form, while teaching the correct shapes and combinations of movements for fighting application, also trains the body to circulate its vital energy, or chi, for wellness and martial power.

-The second form, Chum Kiu, or Depressing Bridge, teaches the student bridging and control of an opponent while also teaching the use of torque, compression and expansion.
+The second form, Cham Kiu, or Depressing Bridge, teaches the student bridging and control of an opponent while also teaching the use of torque, compression and expansion.
 This form teaches linear and angular footwork, chain kicking, fighting from the center of a circle as well as fighting from the circumference of a circle.
+The Fut Sao system also has advanced and two-person versions of Cham Kiu.